 One of the most important parts of a fall gardening checklist actually relates to planning for next spring.

 Each year, I get a new batch of spring blooming bulbs and plant them in areas of my garden where I have empty spots.
 This will give me a garden that starts early and is ablaze with color long before the perennials and summer annuals start growing next year.
 See my list of bulbs to plant in fall.

-Fall Gardening Tip: Take Cuttings
+Fall Gardening Checklist tip: Take Cuttings